alcasas/mongo-basics/README.md

     db.collectionName.updateOne(where, document, options);
     db.collectionName.updateMany(where, document[], options);

+To delete documents in a collection you can use the remove method

+    db.collectionName.remove(where, options);

 Import and export
 -----------------
 To import data to mongodb you can user two different commands `mongorestore` and `mongoimport`.